SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 "Hi, Rarity," she said with a smile of her own.

-"While I do enjoy your gentle embrace, I must ask why you are catching me when I faint?"
+"While I do enjoy your gentle embrace, I must ask: why you are catching me when I faint?"

 Pinkie caged up, her eyes looking at everything but me now.
 "Well, uh, it's a Pinkie Sense."